LachezarTsK/Design-SQL/README.md

 The solutions with Sorting are implemented in Java, JavaScript, TypeScript, C++, C#, Kotlin and Go.

-The solutions with Sorted Map are implemented in Java, C++ and Kotlin.
-As of September 2025, from the programming languages I know,<br/> only these three languages have an inbuilt Sorted Map.
+The solutions with Sorted Map are implemented in Java, C++ and Kotlin.<br/> As of September 2025, from the programming languages I know, only these three languages have an inbuilt Sorted Map.